jbequ5/SAGE-Enigma-Subnet/Why-Sage.md

 Raw execution (mining) produces fragments and mines the graph.
 The access layer (Synapse copilot and chat) improves every run in real time and supplies high-signal intervention data while fine-tuning the whole system.
-Optimizing, protected by the Defense layer, keeps the dataset alive and current through global weight tuning.
+Optimizing, protected by the Defense layer, keeps the dataset alive and current through global weight tuning and smart stopping.
 Learning (Neural-Net Scoring Head, Meta-RL, and the Hyperagent) extracts deep, calibrated patterns and learns how to learn from access-layer performance.
 Distillation trains the Mixture of Process Experts and pushes targeted student models back into every local EM instance through the intelligent operating system — the same intelligent operating system that makes massive scaling easy and generates the rich telemetry that teaches the system what works best.